 “Eddie,” Dave said, rolling down his window.
 “What in the hell are you doing out in this weather?”

 “Checking to see what all the commotion was about.”

 “What commotion?”
 Dave asked in an irritated tone.

-“Where do you live that you were able to hear the shots?”
+“Where do you live?”
 Haley asked, leaning forward in her seat, looking past Dave.

 “Back yonder,” he said, pointing towards an open, snow-covered field.

 “Close enough to hear gunshots but not to hear wolves howling as they tried to rip my car apart to kill me?”